Examples Of Concrete And Abstract Nouns

 Abstract nouns are nouns that refer to intangible things – concepts, ideas, qualities, emotions, and states of being.
 They are things that cannot be perceived through our five senses.
 They exist primarily in our minds as thoughts, feelings, or concepts.

 Identifying abstract nouns can sometimes be tricky, as they often describe internal states or complex ideas.
-However, recognizing their function in language is crucial for expressing nuanced thoughts and emotions.
+On the flip side, recognizing their function in language is crucial for expressing nuanced thoughts and emotions.

 Examples of abstract nouns include: